INVESTMENT FIRM PRIVACY NOTICE

 This Data Protection Notice ("Notice") sets out the basis on which the Investor Compensation Company D.A.C. (“ICCL”, “we” or “us”) of c/o Central Bank of Ireland, PO Box 11517, Spencer Dock North Wall Quay, Dublin 1 uses any personal data we collect about you.
 The ICCL collects information about investment firms which, in limited circumstances, may include personal data relating to staff, officers and partners associated with a firm.

-This personal data is collected directly from investment firms in their engagement with the ICCL and also from the Central Bank of Ireland, the insurance undertaking to whom your firm is tied and approved professional bodies from time to time.
+This personal data is collected directly from investment firms in their engagement with the ICCL (for example by filling in forms or by corresponding with us by telephone, post, email or otherwise) and also from the Central Bank of Ireland, the insurance undertaking to whom your firm is tied and approved professional bodies from time to time.
+We will also collect your personal data through your interaction with our website, https://www.investorcompensation.ie (for example, we will automatically collect data about your equipment, browsing actions and patterns).

 The Investor Compensation Company D.A.C. will be a controller (for the purpose of applicable data protection law) in respect of any personal data it collects.

-In certain cases (e.g. where the firm is a sole trader), the details we collect about a firm through the website such as firm name, email address and phone number will constitute personal data.
+In certain cases (e.g. where the firm is a sole trader), the details we collect about a firm either through our website or through your engagement with us (such as firm name, email address and phone number) will constitute personal data.
 We will also publish details of the authorised status of firms on the Contributor Database.

 Authorised Contact & Officer Details: